Winter

 Harvest Begins

-Harvest starts at different times in different parts of the Napa Valley depending on the weather that year and the variety of grape being grown.
+Harvest starts at different times in different parts of Napa Valley, depending on the year's weather rather that year and the variety of grapes being grown.
 Chardonnay is the first to go to harvest and usually starts in September.
-Shortly after that Pinot Noir may be harvested and late September into early October is hen all the other grape varieties are usually harvested depending on when the ripen.
+Shortly after that, Pinot Noir may be harvested, and late September into early October is when all the other grape varieties are usually harvested, depending on when they ripen.
 Rain during harvest can be a major issue for the grapes and the making o wine so harvest may be accelerated if any rains are predicted.

-This is the perfect time to see the harvest, tour a crush in the winery and see how wines are made.
+This is the perfect time to see the harvest, tour a crush in the winery, and see how wines are made.
 Harvest parties and themed culinary events take place around the Napa Valley restaurants.
-This is the heaviest season for visitors as the children have returned to school and Indian Summer is in full bloom with balmy to warm weather, beautiful scenery, and great food and wines.
-Barrel tasting of last year’s harvest often occur and you make your decisions on which wines you’ll want to buy when they are released in the new year.
+This is the heaviest season for visitors as the children have returned to school.
+Indian summer is in full bloom with balmy to warm weather, beautiful scenery, and great food and wines.
+Barrel tasting of last year’s harvest often occurs, and you decide which wines you’ll want to buy when they are released in the new year.

-Yes, there are three fermentation containers used in Napa Valley including the steel vats for initial or full fermentation of wines; the barrel made of French or American Oak for more specialized fermentation of certain wines like some Chardonnays, Pinot Noir or Cabernet Sauvignon , and the recent import from France of concrete egg shaped “barrels” for certain wines like Chardonnay.
-Each fermentation container affords the winemaker different tools in the crafting of the wine they are making for your enjoyment when released in the bottle.
+Yes, there are three fermentation containers used in Napa Valley including the steel vats for initial or full fermentation of wines; the barrel made of French or American Oak for more specialized fermentation of certain wines like some Chardonnays, Pinot Noir or Cabernet Sauvignon, and the recent import from France of concrete egg-shaped “barrels” for certain wines like Chardonnay.
+Each fermentation container affords the winemaker different tools to craft crafting of the wine they are making for your enjoyment when released in the bottle.

 These oak barrels are full of aging red wines and some chardonnay wines.

-These eggs are 3 to 6 feet tall and are gas permeable to allow for fermentation and oxidation of the wine without imparting the flavors an oak barrel would produce.
+These eggs are 3 to 6 feet tall and gas permeable, allowing for the fermentation and oxidation of the wine without imparting the flavors an oak barrel would produce.